Banker who worked as Russian secret agent to be released early - News 12 Now

-A man sentenced in May 2016 to 30 months in federal prison for conspiring to act as a secret agent for Russia will be released early on Saturday and deported, a U.S. Immigration and Customs Enforcement has spokesman confirmed to CBS News.
+A man sentenced in May 2016 to 30 months in federal prison for conspiring to act as a secret agent for Russia will receive early release on Saturday and will then be deported, a U.S. Immigration and Customs Enforcement has spokesman confirmed to CBS News.

 Federal Bureau of Prisons documents obtained by CBS News cite good behavior in the agency’s decision to grant early release to Evgeny Buryakov, who collected intelligence for Russia while working for a Russian bank in New York City.